jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/sheets/spreadsheet_documentation.md

 **Spreadsheet conventions and units**
 * **Stored prevalence as numbers** without a percent sign. **E.g. 5 equals 5 percent.**
 * **Benchmarks** are the **simple average of prevalence** across the five states using available years only. **Florida excludes 2021.**
-* Absolute point change is Value_2022 - Value_2021 and the bar
+* Prevalence value differences are the point changes of Value_2022 - Value_2021 and the bar chart uses absolute
 * Computed absolute point changes of 2022 and 2012.
 * Did not calculate YoY in the workbook.
 YoY percent change was computed in SQL for QA only.